 Ideal for: Creative types who don't need the absolutely largest screen.
-It's great for watching films and TV shows (and offers quad-speaker audio to match) but the 10.5in or even 9.7in are more affordable and almost as good.
+It's great for watching films and TV shows (and offers quad-speaker audio to match) but a 10.5in or even 9.7in screen would be a lot more affordable and almost as good.

 Read more: iPad Pro 11in (2018) review

-The iPad Pro 12.9in, which has been updated for 2018, offers the biggest screen ever on an Apple tablet, now squeezed into a smaller and very thin chassis.
+The iPad Pro 12.9in, which was updated in autumn 2018, offers the biggest screen ever on an Apple tablet, now squeezed into a smaller and very thin chassis.
 In other respects it's largely the same as the 11in Pro - super-fast processor (the A12X Fusion), an excellent 12Mp rear-facing camera with flash (if you can imagine using a device as big as that for photography), and a user experience that looks more than capable of replacing a laptop.

-But on the down side, it's far less portable than even the mid-size iPads (even though it remains admirably slim, the sheer screen area makes it a handful) and ruinously expensive.
+But on the down side, it's far less portable than even the mid-size iPads (it remains admirably slim, but the sheer screen area makes it a handful) and ruinously expensive.

 Pros: Huge screen (12.9 inches).
 Extremely fast processor.
 Four speakers.
 Face ID.